 There is an old saying, “If you don’t know where you’re going, any road will do.”
 So if you are going to go the path of being a “survivalist”, first you’ll want to know where you are going E and why.

-Plenty of alternative news outlets are trumpeting that "martial law" is soon to be implemented E and the facts they present in support can only lead to that conclusion.
-So (Read more....)
+Plenty of alternative news outlets are trumpeting that “martial law” is soon to be implemented (Read more....)

 Growing up the daughter of a self-sufficient mother and father, I was taught never to depend on anyone or anything.
 My mother believed life was full of so much uncertainty and that there was no way to know whether or not we would have the luxuries of today when we woke up tomorrow.
 “Expectation and dependency are the keys in unlocking the doors to unhappiness,” my father always said in following up my mother’s statements.
 Looking back, I remember rolling my eyes every time they talked about self-sufficiency.
 I simply couldn’t and wouldn’t imagine a world where my parents’ assertions were real.
 ‘The government and our fellow mankind would take care of us,’ I remember thinking.